makersacademy/news-summary-challenge/README.md

 * Used <a href="https://open-platform.theguardian.com/explore/">Guardian Open Platform</a> to explore the API data.
 *

-## Qs
+## TODOs
-* when using Makers News Summary API, thumbnail isn't retrieved? - I stubbed it instead.
+* when using Makers News Summary API, thumbnail isn't retrieved? - I stubbed it instead (imagine that I had it).
+Should sign up for a dev account and use a private API key.
+* functions that deal with data from Aylien API should probably be separated into its own class.
+* Improve structure of interface